top of page

 burning-world-gough-1024x643.png

-PRIME has from the start intended to rethink economic theory to take on board the ecological crisis and its human impacts.
-It has played an important role in developing the idea of a Green New Deal, the radical strategy to combine decarbonisation and other practices to ensure the integrity of the natural environment alongside the advancement of human wellbeing and greater equality.
-Much GND thinking has focused on making production and consumption more eco-efficient by decoupling economic activity from planetary damage.
+PRIME has played an important role in developing the idea of a Green New Deal, the radical strategy to combine decarbonisation and other practices to ensure the integrity of the natural environment alongside the advancement of human wellbeing and greater equality.
 I want to argue here that while this is essential, it cannot be enough.
-The vast scale of the decoupling required, and the tiny timescale within which it must be achieved, rule this out as the sole means of transition to a sustainable economy.
 We must move from efficiency to sufficiency, for reasons of both ecological sustainability and social justice.

 Climate breakdown and valuing what matters: a key lesson from Covid-19